How to Save a GIF from Twitter

-Note: The reason you cannot use EZGIF alone is because their “Video to GIF (main tab) -> Video to GIF (secondary tab)” page errors out or does nothing when pasting the twitter link.
+Note: The reason you cannot use EZGIF alone is that their “Video to GIF (main tab) -> Video to GIF (secondary tab)” page errors out or does nothing when pasting the Twitter link.
 What worked before does not now.
-Therefore, you have to come back to EZGIF to convert your mp4 to a GIF.
+Therefore, you must return to EZGIF to convert your mp4 to a GIF.

 If, for whatever reason, you can’t get EZGIF to work at all on your device, don’t fret.

 There are plenty of sites on the web that can convert Twitter GIFs, including:

 Saving Twitter GIFs on Windows is very similar to Mac since it uses a browser.